KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` name of a HDF5 file as a char string
+-   `fname` name of a HDF5 file as a string
--   `oname` name of the group or dataset which the attribute being read from is associated
+-   `oname` name of the group or dataset which the attribute being read from is associated as a string
--   `aname` name of the attribute from which data is to be read
+-   `aname` name of the attribute from which data is to be read as a string

 returns a kdb+ dataset containing the data associated with the named HDF5 attribute